Imageomics/LatLonCover/README.md

 We used the category codes and names used in CropScape ["List of CDL codes, class names, and RGB color values"](https://www.nass.usda.gov/Research_and_Science/Cropland/docs/CDL_codes_names_colors.xlsx).
 We also made an additional set of combined categories of interest.
 Every CropScape category was assinged to one combined category.

+"The AGRICULTURAL CATEGORIES are based on data from the Farm Service Agency (FSA) Common Land Unit (CLU) Program.
+Thus, all crop specific categories are determined by the FSA CLU/578 Program which offers detailed documentation at the following website: https://www.fsa.usda.gov/programs-and-services/laws-and-regulations/handbooks/index. " [4]

 TODO: add lookup table for group codes

 ### References